What is Augmentative and Alternative Communication (AAC)?

 Lanyard AAC

-- Try using the board to model key words and/or “interpret” when a child is unclear or having difficulty sending a message.
+- The lanyard board can be used to model keywords and/or “interpret” when a child is unclear or having difficulty sending a message.

 - Remember: there is no demand for the child to have to imitate!

-How you can support a client who uses AAC
+How you can support a child or youth who uses AAC systems.

-- Have the Lanyard board available and accessible.
+- Have the AAC system (e.g. lanyard board, core board, or device) available and accessible.

-- Encourage the parent to BRING the child’s AAC system (e.g. core board, device) to all appointments and have it out / accessible.
+- BRING the child’s AAC system (e.g., core board, device) to all appointments and have it out / accessible.

 - Acknowledge all communication.